-- 3. Jesus Christ is God's only provision for man's sin.
-Through Him alone we can know God personally and experience God's love. - HE DIED IN OUR PLACE: "But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us."
-Romans 5:8 - HE ROSE FROM THE DEAD: "Christ died for our sins...
+3. Jesus Christ is God's only provision for man's sin.
+Through Him alone we can know God personally and experience God's love.

+- HE DIED IN OUR PLACE: "But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us."
+Romans 5:8 (NASB) - HE ROSE FROM THE DEAD: "Christ died for our sins...
 He was buried...
 He was raised on the third day according to the Scriptures...
 He appeared to Peter, then to the twelve.
 After that He appeared to more than five hundred brothers and sisters at one time..."
-1 Corinthians 15:3-6 - HE IS THE ONLY WAY TO GOD: "Jesus said to him, 'I am the way, and the truth, and the life; no one comes to the Father, but through Me."
-John 14:6
+1 Corinthians 15:3-6 (NASB) - HE IS THE ONLY WAY TO GOD: "Jesus said to him, 'I am the way, and the truth, and the life; no one comes to the Father, except through Me."
+John 14:6 (NASB)

 The following diagram illustrates that God has bridged the gulf that separates us from Him.
 He did this by sending His Son, Jesus Christ, to die on the cross in our place to pay the penalty for our sins.
+Because of Jesus' willing sacrifice of Himself, we can now experience a relationship with God.